-We love challenging projects here at Nicasio.
-A challenging project is definitely what we were presented with when we were approached to build a new punk music news and community portal based on WordPress MU (multi-user).
+Here at Nicasio, we love a challenge.
+A challenging assignment is definitely what we were presented with when we were approached to build a new punk music news and community portal based on WordPress MU (multi-user).
 Dying Scene was born.

-The site required a traditional blog of course for delivering news, but the site is so, so much more than that.
-User profiles, user submitted news stories, a custom band/label/album/genre management system, localized show searches and more make Dying Scene of the premiere music portals on the net.
+A traditional blog was needed for distributing news, of course.
+But this site is so, so much more than a blog.
+User profiles, user submitted news stories, a custom band/label/album/genre management system, localized show searches and more make Dying Scene one of the premiere music portals on the net.

 Screenshots and a detailed feature breakdown after the break.